moof2k/golf/README.md

 =========================

-"Anytime Golf: Magic Touch" is an interactive golf simulation game for iPhone and iPad developed by Robert Rose through Bork 3D LLC.
+"Anytime Golf: Magic Touch" is an interactive golf simulation game for iPhone and iPad developed by [Robert Rose](http://robertwrose.com/) and Jake Helms through Bork 3D LLC.

 In 2015 Bork 3D released the source code and source art material for the game to the public under a permissive BSD-style open source license.

 The source code includes the [Bork 3D Game Engine](https://en.wikipedia.org/wiki/Bork3D_Game_Engine), a C++ game engine capable of targeting iOS, MacOS and Windows.